JasonMorlock/Robotic-Hand-Project-for-Engineering-Education/README.md

 In this repository, we provide the following materials:

 1. Robotic Hand 3D Models: This folder includes the STL files of the 3D models of the hand we employed in this project.
-The models are taken from:
+The hand models were adopted from:

 2. Base Unit 3D Models: This folder includes the STL files of the base unit we employed in this this project.
 These are spool, ...